pexip/os-systemd/docs/BOOT_LOADER_SPECIFICATION.md

     linux        /6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/linux
     initrd       /6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/initrd

 On EFI systems all Linux kernel images should be EFI images.
 In order to increase compatibility with EFI systems it is highly recommended only to install EFI kernel images, even on non-EFI systems, if that's applicable and supported on the specific architecture.

+Conversely, in order to increase compatibility it is recommended to install generic kernel images that make few assumptions about the firmware they run on, i.e. it is a good idea that both images shipped as UEFI PE images and those which are not don't make unnecessary assumption on the underlying firmware, i.e. don't hard depend on legacy BIOS calls or UEFI boot services.

 Note that these configuration snippets may only reference kernels (and EFI programs) that reside on the same file system as the configuration snippets, i.e. everything referenced must be contained in the same file system.
 This is by design, as referencing other partitions or devices would require a non-trivial language for denoting device paths.
 If kernels/initrds are to be read from other partitions/disks the boot loader can do this in its own native configuration, using its own specific device path language, and this is out of focus for this specification.
 More specifically, on non-EFI systems configuration snippets following this specification cannot be used to spawn other operating systems (such as Windows).